 Exercise Physiology for Children focuses on using movement, games and interaction to assist children.

 Exercise Physiology for Children focuses on using movement, games and interaction to assist children to engage with exercise in a supervised environment, where both gross and fine motor skills can be developed.
-Once our Exercise Physiologist, Kelly, has an understanding of your child’s characteristics, preferences and current abilities, she will work with your child to meet their goals and developmental guidelines.
+Once Exercise Physiologist, Kelly or Toby, has an understanding of your child’s characteristics, preferences and current abilities, she will work with your child to meet their goals and developmental guidelines.
 One-on-one sessions allow for an individual focus, with progress being monitored using validated outcome measures.

 While motor development deficiencies are commonly associated with ASD, one-on-one Exercise Physiology sessions can also assist any child with the following: